Stochastic Volterra equations: failure of the time-homogeneous Markov property: Introduction

 In recent years, stochastic Volterra equations (SVEs) have become a highly active area of research, with a major driving force coming from the rapidly developing field of rough volatility models (see \cite{rvol, pricingroughvol, volisrough}).
 These models offer remarkable flexibility as they can reproduce the empirically observed roughness of realized volatilities and simultaneously provide a tractable framework for modeling the small-time at-the-money volatility skew.
 However, this flexibility comes at the cost of dealing with more sophisticated, path-dependent dynamics, which, in the case of singular kernels, even fall outside the classical setting of semimartingales.

 A natural consequence of this path-dependence is the breakdown of the Markov property.
 Intuitively, this can be traced back to the Volterra structure itself, where convolutions with the Volterra kernel encode a non-trivial dependence on the past trajectory.
-This phenomenon is not merely of theoretical interest; it also plays a central role in, e.g., numerical schemes for simulating SVEs, where Euler-type discretization schemes~\cite{alfonsi2022}, or splitting methods~\cite{alfonsi2023} depend on the whole trajectory of the process.
-Other schemes that incorporate the memory and provide Markovian approximations of SVEs have been studied in \cite{multifactorapproxroughvol, MR4521278}.
-As for the scarce literature on \emph{non}-Markovianity of stochastic processes, let us mention the recent work~\cite{ChZh24}, where the failure of the Markov property is studied for a process involving standard Brownian motion and its concave majorant.
-Despite the widespread belief that stochastic Volterra processes are not Markov and the formal recognition of this fact in the literature, a rigorous proof has so far remained absent.
+This phenomenon is not merely of theoretical interest; it also plays a central role in, e.g., numerical schemes for simulating SVEs, where Euler-type discretization schemes (see~\cite{alfonsi2022}), or splitting methods (see~\cite{alfonsi2023}) depend on the whole trajectory of the process.
+Other schemes that incorporate the memory and provide Markovian approximations of SVEs have been studied in \cite{multifactorapproxroughvol} and \cite{MR4521278}.
+As for the scarce literature on \emph{non}-Markovianity of stochastic processes, let us mention the recent work~\cite{ChZh25}, where the failure of the Markov property is studied for a process involving standard Brownian motion and its concave majorant.
+Despite the widespread belief that stochastic Volterra processes are not Markov and the formal recognition of this fact in the literature, e.g.\ at many places of \cite{rvol}, a rigorous proof has so far remained absent.

 As an illustration, consider the rough Cox-Ingersoll-Ross process, the cornerstone of affine Volterra processes in rough volatility modeling.
-It describes the stochastic instantaneous variance in terms of the unique nonnegative continuous weak solution (see \cite[Theorem 6.1]{AbiJaLaPu19}) of the stochastic Volterra equation
+It describes the stochastic instantaneous variance in terms of the unique nonnegative continuous weak solution, see \cite[Theorem~6.1]{AbiJaLaPu19}, of the stochastic Volterra equation

-where $x_0 \geq 0$ denotes the initial instantaneous variance, $\kappa \geq 0$ the mean-reversion speed, $\theta \geq 0$ the long-term mean of the process, $\sigma > 0$ the vol-of-vol, $H \in (0,1/2)$ the \textit{Hurst parameter}, and $B$ a standard Brownian motion, see \cite{roughhestonhedging, roughhestcharfct}.
+where $x_0 \geq 0$ denotes the initial instantaneous variance, $\kappa \geq 0$ the mean-reversion speed, $\theta \geq 0$ the long-term mean of the process, $\sigma > 0$ the vol-of-vol, $H \in (0,1/2)$ the \textit{Hurst parameter}, and $B$ a standard Brownian motion, see \cite{roughhestonhedging} and \cite{roughhestcharfct}.
 Here, it is natural to expect that the failure of the Markov property stems from the path-dependence introduced via the convolution with the fractional Riemann-Liouville kernel $t^{H-1/2}/\Gamma(H + 1/2)$, $t\in\R_+^*$.
+Generalised Langevin processes provide another interesting class of Volterra processes that appear in applications in mathematical physics (see \cite{MR3704863}).

-In this paper, we study a general class of stochastic Volterra equations (SVEs) on a closed state-space $D \subseteq \R$ of the form
+In this paper, we study a general class of stochastic Volterra equations (SVEs) on a closed state-space $D \subseteq \R^d$ of the form